Services

 • Increased responsibility for the board and audit committee

-Reporting of sustainability information will be governed by the reporting standard ESRS, which includes 80 information requirements and roughly 1,140 data points.
+Reporting of sustainability information will be governed by the reporting standard European Sustainability Reporting Standard (ESRS), which includes 80 information requirements and roughly 1,140 data points.
 With the new directive, increased requirements are placed on reporting of the companies' value chain, which will also mean that smaller companies are affected indirectly and may have to report on their impact.

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Ut elit tellus, luctus nec ullamcorper mattis, pulvinar dapibus leo.